 The 2020 WISE Women of the Year honorees are Susan Cohig of the NHL, Rosalyn Durant of Walt Disney World Resort, Elizabeth Lindsey of Wasserman and JoAnn Neale of MLS.

 “Susan, Rosalyn, Elizabeth and JoAnn are outstanding examples of how leaders in our industry can succeed while paving the way for other women,” said Kathleen Francis, WISE national board chair and president.
-“Each of these women have excelled in their positions and have actively created opportunities for women in the business of sports.
+“Each of these women has excelled in their positions and have actively created opportunities for women in the business of sports.
 We look forward to celebrating them.”

 Executive Vice President, Club Business Affairs | National Hockey League